“Everything that I command you, you shall be careful to do. You shall not add to it or take from it. Deuteronomy 12:32

 To be sure, we are not bound by the ceremonial law (who’s got two thumbs and loves bacon?
 THIS GUY!).
 And much of the civic law that regulated how Israelites were to live with one another in community does not apply.

 But all of it matters!
 It matters because it reveals God’s character.
-It show what was required to approach the holy God.
+It shows what was required to approach the holy God.
 And most of all, it reveals our utter inability to keep the law.

 God, teach me to be careful to obey your law.
 And thank you for grace when I fail.